Today’s Cubs Birthdays (December 23)

 ~Alec Distaso 1948 (Cubs 1969)

 In 1967, the Chicago Cubs had the first pick in the amateur draft.
 Most of the teams in the league agreed the top two picks were outfielder Ken Singleton and catcher Carlton Fisk.
 The Cubs disagreed with most teams.
 They chose a pitcher instead; an 18-year-old high schooler from California.
 His name was Al Distaso.
 The Cubs considered him the second coming of Don Drysdale.
 He didn’t have Drysdale’s size or fastball, but he did resemble him physically.
 And at first, he showed some promise.
 In his first two minor league seasons he struck out 225 in just over 300 innings.
-But he also hurt his elbow, and by the time spring training rolled around in 1969, he wasn’t the same pitcher.
-Leo Durocher took a chance he could rediscover the magic, and named him the 10th man on the pitching staff going into the season.
+Leo Durocher took a chance, and named him the 10th man on the pitching staff going into the season.
 Al debuted on April 20th against the Expos and pitched two scoreless innings.
 He came in again on April 22nd, but this time he wasn’t facing the Expos.
 He was facing the fearsome Pittsburgh Pirates.
 Richie Hebner, Matty Alou, Roberto Clemente, and Willie Stargell all got hits against Al in what turned out to be his final major league appearance.
-He was sent down to the minors after that and never returned.
-But Al found a higher calling after leaving baseball for good in 1970.
+He hurt his elbow and was sent down to the minors after that and never returned.
+But Al found a higher calling after leaving baseball for good in 1971.
 He became a police officer; a decorated homicide detective in the roughest neighborhood of Los Angeles.
-Al retired from the force in 1994, and as a gift for the other guys in his unit, he presented all of them with a copy of his 1969 Cubs Rookie card.
+Al retired from the force in 1994, and the other guys in his unit made sure that everyone got a copy of his 1969 Cubs Rookie card.
 Al Distaso passed away in 2009.

 ~Vic LaRose 1944 (Cubs 1968)